ivonunes/plumekit/docs/portability.md

 ## The Wasm constraints, in practice

-Your handlers, models, and views compile to Embedded-Swift Wasm for the Cloudflare target, which brings a few concrete rules for your own code:
+Your handlers, models and views compile to Embedded-Swift Wasm for the Cloudflare target, which brings a few concrete rules for your own code:

-- **No Foundation, no runtime reflection.** PlumeKit's JSON, row codec, and form parsing are all explicit for this reason; your code should not reach for `Codable`/`JSONEncoder`.
+- **No Foundation, no runtime reflection.** PlumeKit's JSON, row codec and form parsing are all explicit for this reason; your code should not reach for `Codable`/`JSONEncoder`.
 - **Native `String` operations now work.** `String ==` / `!=`, `hasPrefix` /
   `hasSuffix`, `lowercased()` / `uppercased()`, `Dictionary<String, _>`, and
-  `Character`/grapheme iteration all link and run in the guest with **full, native-identical Unicode semantics** (canonical equivalence, real case mapping — not byte approximations).
-This works because `plumekit build --target cloudflare` links Swift's Unicode data tables (`libswiftUnicodeDataTables.a`) into the Wasm build automatically — no app opt-in.
+  `Character`/grapheme iteration all link and run in the guest with **full, native-identical Unicode semantics** (canonical equivalence, real case mapping, not byte approximations).
+This works because `plumekit build --target cloudflare` links Swift's Unicode data tables (`libswiftUnicodeDataTables.a`) into the Wasm build automatically, with no app opt-in.
 The tables are pulled in only when your code actually uses these operations, and only the referenced slices, so the cost is small (≈40 KB compressed for `==`; the whole table set is ~0.75 MB uncompressed, well inside the Workers size limits). `String.split(separator:)` works too.
-Framework internals still compare bytes (`Plume.equal`, `utf8Equal`) so an app that never uses these operations stays minimal — reach for the byte helpers only when you want to avoid pulling the tables in a size-critical path.
+Framework internals still compare bytes (`Plume.equal`, `utf8Equal`) so an app that never uses these operations stays minimal.
+Reach for the byte helpers only when you want to avoid pulling the tables in a size-critical path.
 - **`import _Concurrency`** is required in any file using async.
 - **32-bit `Int`.** Use `Int64` for values that may exceed 2^31 (e.g. epoch